Vibudhbitsp/Life.ai/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Flutter team for the amazing framework
-- Material Design team for the design system
-- All contributors and supporters

-## Support

-If you have any questions or need help, please open an issue on GitHub or contact us at support@life-ai.com.

----

 Made with ❤️ by the Life.ai team